nodejs/node/doc/guides/collaborator-guide.md

 * Ask the user to submit a report through HackerOne as outlined in [SECURITY.md][].
-* Move the issue to the private repo called [premature-disclosures](https://github.com/nodejs/premature-disclosures).
+* Move the issue to the private repository called [premature-disclosures](https://github.com/nodejs/premature-disclosures).
 * For any related pull requests, create an associated issue in the `premature-disclosures` repository.
 Add a copy of the patch for the